fbarraquand/PhytoplanktonArcachon_MultivariateTimeSeriesAnalysis/MARSS_results/README.md

 ### MARSS results

-This repository stores the MARSS objects corresponding to our two study sites (Teychan or Buoy 7 = B7), using only physics-based variables.
+This repository stores the MARSS objects corresponding to our two study sites (Teychan or Buoy 7 = B7), using only physics-based abiotic covariates (light, salinity and hydrodynamics, as opposed to nutrient concentrations).

 Five different interaction matrices are considered: